aditya-AI/aditya-AI.github.io/_posts/2016-10-06-Waste Management System using Internet of Things.md

 You can watch the video of this project on https://www.youtube.com/watch?v=3n5pk-NcFvk .

-Below are some of the mails I received by students after they watched the video of this project, I was contacted through email as well as facebook and helped them to best of my knowledge.
-I am also planning to open source this project with all the codes so that students can work on this and take this work to new heights.

-project-mail

-project-mail-2

 **Future Scope**: I plan to combine this technology with Machine Learning/Artificial Intelligence so that the dustbin can take decision on its own without training it again and again and it can predict the values based on its use.